 - 1. Revenue-Sharing Arrangements: The University will not enter into any revenue-sharing arrangement with any lender. - 2.
-Interaction with Borrowers: When participating in the Federal Family Education Loan Program (FFELP), the University will not assign a first-time borrower's federal loan, through award packaging or other methods, to a particular lender.
-The University will not refuse to certify, or delay certification of, any federal loan based on the borrower's selection or a particular lender or guaranty agency.
-When participating in the Federal Direct Loan Program, the University may assign a first-time borrower's federal loan to the Federal Government as the lender. - 3.
-Under no circumstances will the University assign a student's private student loan to a particular lender, or refuse to certify or delay certification of any private loan based upon the borrower's selection of lender or guaranty agency. - 4.
-Private Loans: The University will not request or accept from any lender any offer of funds to be used for private education loans to students in exchange for the University providing concessions or promises regarding providing the lender with (i) a specified number of federal loans; (ii) a specified federal loan volume; or (iii) a preferred lender arrangement for federal loans. - 5.
-Co-Branding: The University will not permit a private educational lender to use the University's name, emblem, mascot, logo, or any other words, pictures, or symbols associated with the University to imply endorsement of private educational loans by that lender. - 6.
+Under no circumstances will the University assign a student's private student loan to a particular lender, or refuse to certify or delay certification of any private loan based upon the borrower's selection of lender or guaranty agency. - 3.
+Private Loans: The University will not request or accept from any lender any offer of funds to be used for private education loans to students in exchange for the University providing concessions or promises regarding providing the lender with (i) a specified number of federal loans; (ii) a specified federal loan volume; or (iii) a preferred lender arrangement for federal loans. - 4.
+Co-Branding: The University will not permit a private educational lender to use the University's name, emblem, mascot, logo, or any other words, pictures, or symbols associated with the University to imply endorsement of private educational loans by that lender. - 5.
 Staffing Assistance: The University will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
 Nothing in this section, however, prevents the University from accepting assistance from a lender related to (i) professional development training for its staff; As defined in the federal Truth in Lending Act, 15 UCSA §1631 et seq. (ii) providing educational counseling materials, financial literacy materials, or debt management materials to borrowers, provided that such materials disclose to borrowers the identification of any lender that assisted in preparing or providing such materials; or (iii) staffing services on a short-term, non-recurring basis to assist the University with financial aid-related functions during emergencies, including State-declared or federally declared natural disasters, federally declared national disasters, and other localized disasters and emergencies identified by the Secretary of Education.